 2 ingredient almond flour cookies served with berries

-You’d never think that two simple ingredients could come together to form amazing cookies, but they merge together so well to form these cookies!
+You’d never think that two simple ingredients could come together to form amazing cookies, but they merge together so well!
 These almond flour maple syrup cookies are soft and almost melt in your mouth like a shortbread cookie.
 You can dip them into melted chocolate and add a few sprinkles on top for an extra sweet treat that the whole family will love!

 Here is what you’ll need to make these almond flour maple syrup cookies: